royalbhati/temp/_posts/2017-04-06-welcome-to-jekyll.markdown

 ---
 layout: post
-title: "What is One Hot Encoding!"
+title: "What is One-Hot Encoding!"
 date: 2017-04-06 13:32:20 +0300
-description:In Data Science One hot encoding basically transforms categorical features to a format that works better with machine learning algorithms . # Add post description (optional)
+description: One hot encoding basically transforms categorical features to a format that works better with machine learning algorithms. # Add post description (optional)
 img:  # Add image post (optional)
 ---
 If you are a Machine Learning or a Deep Learning Enthusiast you might have been reading or hearing this term **One Hot Encoding** a lot.